aathira22nair/My-Code-Editor/README.md

 This is a online-code-editor for HTML,CSS and JavaScript.
 This can be used to create a frontend of a website, and here you can clearly see, after coding, how your website would look.
 You can also save your code and you can share the link of the code-editor to anyone, and you can see a magic that anyone from the created link can acces your saved code.
 You can also clear the screen and create a new website again after clicking new button.

+To run the project, you can directly download the zip file, and using visual studio code you can run the following command and get the required output.
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started